MeteoraAg/dynamic-amm-examples/README.md

 bun run src/lock_liquidity.ts --config ./config/lock_liquidity.json
 ```

+**NOTICE**
+The seed liquidity scripts are still WIP, do not use them.

 ## After deployment
 To view pool on the UI, access the links below
 - For Dynamic AMM pool: `https://app.meteora.ag/pools/<POOL_ADDRESS>`